KhronosGroup/Vulkan-Hpp/README.md

 ```

 > [!IMPORTANT]
-> Vulkan-Hpp does not support RAII style handles, hence you need to cleanup your resources in the error handler!
+> The vulkan handles in the `vk`-namespace do not support RAII, hence you need to cleanup your resources in the error handler!
+Instead, you could use the handle wrapper classes in the `vk::raii`-namespace.

 ### C++17: [[nodiscard]]